Picovoice/cheetah/binding/react/README.md

 }
 ```

-### Init options

-Set `endpointDurationSec` value to 0 if you do not wish to detect endpoint (moment of silence).
-Set `enableAutomaticPunctuation` to true to enable  punctuation in transcript.
+Additional engine options are provided via the `options` parameter.
+Set `endpointDurationSec` value to 0 if you do not wish to detect endpoint (period of silence).
+Set `enableAutomaticPunctuation` to true to enable punctuation in the transcript.

 ```typescript
 // Optional - below are default values